 Setting up your multi-tag automation

-2. Set up a custom button: use Admin Buttons to create your button and form with a list of the tags you'd like to include.
+Set up a button and form: use Admin Buttons to create your button and form with a list of the tags you'd like to include.
 Here's how the button will look when you define it, plus a list of settings to use.

 Next add a drop down element to your form with a list of the tag groups or different order scenarios you'd like to use.
 This is the list your store admins will see when they use the button.